Last Update: Jan 27th, 2026

 Name Server Management

-In partnership with FurrIX, Marbled Fennec Networks operates two public name servers that anyone may make use of for general DNS queries.
+In agreement with FurrIX, Marbled Fennec Networks operates two public name servers that anyone may make use of for general DNS queries.
 Both servers are setup to resolve both OpenNIC and ICANN domains.
 Both servers provide IPv4 and IPv6 service with options for DoH and DoT features.
 Logs are removed at 2300EST daily.
 FurrIX has applied rate limits and bandwidth limits to each server to help prevent abuse.

 Volunteer Tech Management

-Marbled Fennec Networks and FurrIX both take the operation and security of their network seriously.
-When on-boarded, Volunteer Techs are provided with a Wire Guard profile that attaches them to our internal management network and grants them only the level of access they need for their roles.
+Marbled Fennec Networks takes the operation and security of our hosted services and network seriously.
+When on boarded, Volunteer Techs are provided with a WireGuard profile that attaches them to our internal management network and grants them only the level of access they need for their roles.
 Being VPN’d into our IMN is a requirement in order to perform their duties.
-No management interface of any service operated by Marbled Fennec Networks or FurrIX is allowed to be exposed to the internet.
+No management interface of any service operated by Marbled Fennec Networks may be exposed to the internet.
 All management interfaces must be placed behind our IMN and must have appropriate firewall rules in place at all times.

 Volunteer Techs who are found to be misconfiguring administrative endpoints, and thus exposing them to the internet, will be removed from their position and possibly banned from the projects all together.
 Network and server management integrity is the top priority for our services and routing gear.

-PROJECT MEMBER, PROJECT GUEST AND END USER ACCOUNTS AND SERVICES
+PROJECT MEMBER ACCOUNTS AND SERVICES

 OUTRIGHT BANNED COMMUNICATIONS

-NETWORK MANAGEMENT SYSTEM
+NETWORK MONITORING SYSTEM

 As part of our agreement with FurrIX, Marbled Fennec Networks operates an NMS (Network Monitoring System) that handles various task such as but not limited to: traffic accounting per subnet, interface throughput monitoring, error alerting, uptime and outage tracking as well as all related stats.
 All routers, bridges and VMs operated by FurrIX are enrolled in the NMS.
 All services, physical servers and VMs operated by Marbled Fennec Networks are enrolled in the NMS.
 This is not optional and under the current agreement, both projects are required to enroll all of their project related gear into the NMS for monitoring and alerting.
 Additionally, to augment the NMS, all of FurrIX’s routers are running NTopNG.

-INTENDED NETWORK USAGE
+INTENDED USAGE

 You may not use our network to invade another person’s privacy; access or attempt to access any internet host which you do not have permission; to hack, crack or otherwise gain access to any other internet host; to share data or software that you do not have the rights to; use or access packet sniffers or similar tools; send unsolicited mail; restrict or inhibit any other member from using or enjoying our network; harass any other persons or groups; impersonate other persons or groups; or use any internet host in a way that is not authorized by its operators.